 With a conventional loan, a home buyer can buy a house as is, as long as the appraisal value is high enough to satisfy the lender.
 The home buyers can then make the repairs themselves, if they want to.
 That can’t happen with an FHA loan, which requires the home seller to meet FHA guidelines for the appraisal.

 That’s another reason that home buyers seeking to use an FHA loan are at a potential disadvantage over all-cash or conventional loan home buyers.

 Are There Any Limits On How Sellers Can Choose Among Offers?

-Most Americans are free to sell their home to whomever they like, with two important caveats.
+Most sellers are free to sell their home to whomever they like, with two important caveats.

 Sales To Family Members: Tax Rules

-If you want to sell your home to a family member, you will need to be careful to avoid tax or other legal ramifications.
+If you want to sell your home to a family member, you’ll need to be careful to avoid tax or other legal ramifications.
 The IRS will look closely at these sales to make sure gift tax rules are followed and that the transfer wasn’t made to avoid other taxes.